 4. Stay in Control of Costs – If you are aware of your costs, sales and product demand, you can ensure that you are well-positioned to make a profit.
 A clear picture of your revenue against your costs will make you more dynamic in changing things if you start to lose money and position you better in order to take advantage of growth opportunities.

 5. Monitor Cash Flow – Without cash flow your business cannot stay healthy.
-Without it it cannot pay suppliers. pay employees or manage its overheads.
+Without it, it cannot pay suppliers. pay employees or manage its overheads.
 Controlling your accounts payable and closely monitoring creditors and debtors is vital to ensure your cash flow stays in control and keeps flowing.

-6. Your Tax Liability – This is often the most painful of financial planning tips, but if you don’t understand what your tax liabilities and status is then you might find yourself in serious financial trouble from the HMRC.
+6. Your Tax Liability – This is often the most painful of financial planning tips, but if you don’t understand what your tax liabilities and status are then you might find yourself in serious financial trouble from the HMRC.
 Always ensure your accountant is aware of all your business activities and can monitor when and how much your tax bill will be.
 This includes PAYE, Corporation Tax, VAT and Income Tax.
 Click here [LINK: How To Avoid A Shock VAT Bill] for more information on how to manage your tax bills.

 7. Workplace Pension – If you employ more than just yourself, you will now need to ensure that you can provide a workplace pension.
 Make sure you are registered and able to meet the demands and regulations of the Workplace Pension Scheme.

 9. A Financial Safety Net – Business owners often have a sizeable percentage of their personal assets tied to the business.
-This can have a pretty big impact on them if anything adversely affect their business.
+This can have a pretty big impact on them if anything adversely affects their business.
 Removing personal assets, or transferring them can help alleviate this potential financial conflict.

 10. Inheritance – Hopefully your business will have proved such a success that it results in many years residing in tropical paradises before your passing.
 However, this isn’t always the case.
 Have you ensured that when you die your personal assets, including your business, is transferred as you wish?